ccollicutt-sysdigorg/kraken-hunter-toronto/docs/getting-started/access-aws-environment.md

 In the **Find instance by attribute or tag** search box type **CLASS_ID-kraken-XX** (where CLASS_ID is your class ID and where XX is your attendee number at the end of your username) and press enter/return.

-Tick the box next to the jumpbox and then click the **Connect** button on top
+Tick the box next to the jumpbox and then click the **Connect** button on top.

 !["instances2"]({{site.baseurl}}/assets/images/instances2.png)